← Back to other Thoughts

 AI lowers the cost of producing answers.
 It does not lower the cost of judging them.

 When generation becomes cheap, evaluation becomes the scarce resource.
-That's not a problem to solve, it's a shift to design around.
+That's not a problem to solve.
+It's a shift to design around.
 Epistemic guardrails are the design response: structures built into how AI is used that keep the judgment layer sharp rather than letting it quietly transfer to the tool.

 These aren't technically complicated changes.
-They're choices about what the AI interaction is for, whether it exists to remove cognitive work or to make cognitive work more productive.
+They're choices about what the AI interaction is for: whether it exists to remove cognitive work or to make cognitive work more productive.
 The philosophy provides the design principles.
 The workflow is where they land.

 That's a harder sell than "50% productivity gains by next year."
 It's also the one that's true.